 What is programming?

-Programming is the process of developing computer programs that do certain tasks and it is used in nearly every aspect in our lives.
+Programming is the process of developing computer programs that do certain tasks and is used in nearly every aspect of our lives.
 Programming differs from many other technical professions in that programmers do not need to be licensed or pass any certification tests in order to call themselves “programmers”.

-A program which takes the code you have written and translates it into machine-readable code.
+- Compiler – A program that takes the code you have written and translates it into machine-readable code.

-A computer program that displays text “Hello, World!”.
+- “Hello, World!” – A computer program that displays the text “Hello, World!”.
 Being a very simple program, it is often used to illustrate the basic syntax of a programming language.

-Computer program written in a high-level programming language which is converted into machine-readable code.
+- Source code – A computer program is written in a high-level programming language that is converted into machine-readable code.

 - Efficiency – how good is the program’s performance.